Fallen Marine Honored With Trace Adkins’ “Arlington”

 Trace Stands Up For The Military

-“Arlington” is just one of many songs he has performed in honor of the men and women who serve and have served this great country.
+“Arlington” is just one of many songs Adkins has performed in honor of the men and women who serve and have served in the U.S. military.

 Written by Jeremy Spillman and Dave Turnbull, “Arlington” was released in June 2005 as the second single from Adkins’ album Songs About Me.
 It peaked at #16 on the Billboard Hot Country Singles & Tracks chart.